tdwg/bdq/tg2/_review/docs/list/bdqffdq/index.md

 - Preferred Label: has Specification
 - Definition: Relates a bdqffdq:Method to a bdqffdq:Specification.
 - Range [ owl:someValuesFrom bdqffdq:hasSpecification ]
-- Comments: Describes the relationship between a derived bdqffdq concept that is a bdqffdq:Method and the bdqffdq:FundamentalConcept of a bdqffdq:Specification (technical description of a Test).
+- Comments: Describes the relationship between a derived bdqffdq: concept that is a bdqffdq:Method and the bdqffdq:FundamentalConcept of a bdqffdq:Specification (technical description of a Test).

 ********************